elsorino/DiscordAndU/README.md

 ```

 ## Running
-Open a terminal in the same directory as `dau.py` and type the following:
+Make sure Discord is currently open, then open a terminal in the same directory as `dau.py` and type the following:
 ```
 python3 dau.py
 ```